 No FEMA Response: CEDA tries to respond to the "Green Flu", but gets overwhelmed.
 Inevitably, every time the Survivors try to get to a CEDA evacuation point, it'll be destroyed with nothing but corpses to show for it, and they'll end up having to escape another way.

-Nothing Is Scarier: hearing a sobbing Witch and knowing she's close and you have to be careful or you'll startle her and she'll screech and try to rip you apart - and sometimes you just don't find her...
+Nothing Is Scarier: Hearing a sobbing Witch, knowing she's close and you have to be careful, or you'll startle her.
+She'll screech and try to rip you apart - and sometimes you just don't find her...

 Forget Witches, sometimes you hear a special infected or its musical cue long before you see it or you know it's around the corner but don't want to be the guinea pig.
 The worse still, is when the Tank music starts playing but takes its time finding you so players are left frantically trying to spot it whilst trying to stick together or rethink their plans.